• Skip to primary navigation

 Tamari

 Tamari is simply traditional soy sauce with the wheat removed.
 This is easily found in most health food stores or any market with a large Asian section or is available online.
-If you are following a strict gluten-free diet, this is your best soy sauce substitute!
-It's sugar-free meaning it has no added sugars.
+This is your best soy sauce substitute if you follow a strict gluten-free diet!
+It's also sugar-free, making it a great choice for cooking!

 Coconut Aminos